pulumi/upgrade-provider/README.md

 1. Download the pulumi provider repository if it's not present.
 2. Check with github to get the version to upgrade to.
-3. Determine the type of upgrade to perform (forked or normal).
+3. Determine the type of upgrade to perform.

-If the provider references a pulumi owned fork in it's provider/go.mod:

-1. Download the fork to it's appropriate place on the file system (if not present).
-2. Checkout a new branch upstream of the target version and then merge the previous upstream into it.
-3. Check that we can still build cleanly
-4. Push the upstream branch back into the pulumi fork.

 Then the basic provider upgrade is performed:

 1. Checkout the repo, pull the latest master, and create a new branch for the upgrade.
 2. Upgrade the upstream dependency.
-(If forked, update the fork)
 3. Upgrade terraform bridge.
 4. Run `make tfgen` and check in the result.
 5. Run `make generate_sdks` and check in the result.